opendcs/opendcs/docs/source/dev-docs.rst

     ant run -Dopendcs.app=compedit

     # to run a specific app with a profile
-    ant run -Dopendcs.app=dbedit -Popendcs.profile="full path to a profile or .properties file"
+    ant run -Dopendcs.app=dbedit -Dopendcs.profile="full path to a profile or .properties file"

     # to run with the java remote debugger enabled
     ant run -DdebugPort=5006